oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

     ```
 - **it**
   The it function is where the test happens.
 Like the describe function, its first parameter is a string which should determine the action to be tested and the expected outcome of the tests.
 The string should have a clear description of what is going to be tested.
 Also, the string must start with a should word.
   All possible code paths in the function should be tested.
 Here is a good example of testing all code paths.
-The names of the various tests in this [example in codebase](https://github.com/oppia/oppia/blob/develop/core/templates/services/search.service.spec.ts) give you an idea of what is expected.
+The names of the various tests in this [example in codebase](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/services/search.service.spec.ts) give you an idea of what is expected.
-  Like describe, the it function has the variantes fit and xit and they can be used in the same as fdescribe and xdescribe.
+  Like describe, the it function has the variants `fit` and `xit` and they can be used in the same as `fdescribe` and `xdescribe`.

 - **afterEach**
   The afterEach function is not used often in the unit tests.
 It’s used when we are handling async features as HTTP and timeout calls: